 We, the Heads of State and Government and High Representatives, meeting at the United Nations Headquarters in New York from 25-27 September 2015 as the Organization celebrates its seventieth anniversary, have decided today on new global Sustainable Development Goals.

-On behalf of the peoples we serve, we have adopted a historic decision on a comprehensive, people-centred and far-reaching set of universal and transformative Goals and targets.
+On behalf of the peoples we serve, we have adopted a historic decision on a comprehensive, far-reaching and people-centred set of universal and transformative Goals and targets.
 We commit ourselves to working tirelessly for the full implementation of this Agenda by 2030.
-Realizing our ambitions will change for the better the world in which we all live.

-We recognize that eradicating poverty in all its dimensions, including extreme poverty, is the greatest global challenge and an indispensable requirement for sustainable development.
+We recognize that eradicating poverty in all its forms and dimensions, including extreme poverty, is the greatest global challenge and an indispensable requirement for sustainable development.
 We are committed to achieving sustainable development in its three dimensions – economic, social and environmental – in a balanced and integrated manner.
 We will also build upon the achievements of the Millennium Development Goals and seek to address their unfinished business.

-We resolve, between now and 2030, to end poverty and hunger everywhere; to combat inequalities within and between countries; to build peaceful, just and inclusive societies; to protect human rights and promote gender equality; to ensure the lasting protection of the planet and its natural resources; and to create conditions for sustainable, inclusive and sustained economic growth, shared prosperity and decent work for all, taking into account different levels of national development and capacities.
+We resolve, between now and 2030, to end poverty and hunger everywhere; to combat inequalities within and among countries; to build peaceful, just and inclusive societies; to protect human rights and promote gender equality; to ensure the lasting protection of the planet and its natural resources; and to create conditions for sustainable, inclusive and sustained economic growth, shared prosperity and decent work for all.
+In doing so, we will take into account different levels of national development and capacities.

 As we embark on this great collective journey, we pledge that no one will be left behind.
-Recognizing that the dignity of the human person is fundamental, we wish to see the Goals and targets met for all nations and for all people.
+Recognizing that the dignity of the human person is fundamental, we wish to see the Goals and targets met for all nations and all peoples and for all sections of society.
 And we will endeavour to reach the furthest behind first.

 This is an Agenda of unprecedented scope and significance.
-It is accepted by all countries and is applicable to all, taking into account different national circumstances, principles and priorities.
+It is accepted by all countries and is applicable to all.
+We will at the same time take into account different national realities, capacities and levels of development and respect national policies and priorities.
 These are universal goals and targets which involve the entire world, rich and poor countries alike.
-They are integrated and indivisible and balance the three dimensions of sustainable development: economic, social and environmental.
+They are integrated and indivisible and balance the three dimensions of sustainable development.

 The Goals and targets are the result of over two years of intensive public consultation and engagement with civil society and other stakeholders around the world, which paid particular attention to the voices of the poorest and most vulnerable.
 This consultation included valuable work done by the General Assembly Open Working Group on Sustainable Development Goals and by the United Nations, whose Secretary-General provided a synthesis report in December 2014.

-This is a plan of action for people, planet and prosperity, which also seeks to strengthen universal peace in larger freedom.
-It will be implemented by all of us acting in genuine and lasting partnership based on mutual respect.
-We are resolved to free the human race from the tyranny of poverty in all its forms and dimensions and to heal and secure our planet for present and future generations.
-We are determined to take the bold and transformative steps needed to shift the world onto a sustainable and resilient path.

 Our vision